The Shamen: 1990s

 Their third album, En-Tact, was released in 1990, and it spawned the hit singles "Move Any Mountain (Progen '91)", "Hyperreal" and "Make It Mine".
 Also notable was the appearance of rapper, DJ and producer Mr. C, as well as incorporation of a female vocalist, Plavka Lonich – who was intended to become the focal point of the group.
 The transformation into a successful rave party act was complete.
 Tensions had already begun to show, however – the band's barely concealed espousal of the then-fashionable new psychedelic drugs and the artistic pressures of altering direction from that of an acceptably skilled guitar band to an electronic dance act.
 As they continued their Synergy tour, their popularity in the United Kingdom began to rapidly expand.
 "Hyperreal", released in March 1991, reached number 28 on the UK Singles Chart.
 By this time, they realised they were on their way to reaching mainstream popularity.
 Every Synergy Live show on the fifth and sixth leg of tours were sold out.
-On the sixth leg of Synergy in April 1991, Gavin Knight and Richard Sharpe joined as the live drummer and keyboardist for the Shamen respectively.

 In May 1991, with the increased popularity of their band, Will Sin decided to release an EP entitled "U Make Me Feel" with an unknown female singer under the pseudonym Elsi Curry, and it was released as a promotional record.
 Later that same month, after the Sixth Mark of the Synergy Tour, and a one-week tour of Russia, the Shamen headed to Tenerife, to film a video for "Move Any Mountain".
 On 23 May, Will Sinnott drowned whilst swimming off the coast of La Gomera.
 Colin Angus later said: "When it first happened, I was still reeling from the shock of Will's completely unexpected and tragic death, and I couldn't think about the Shamen at all, couldn't see how anything could continue.
 But as I came to terms with it and thought about the situation I realised that what the Shamen was about was positivity and that positivity is like the spirit of the music and positivity acknowledges the need for change.
 So for those reasons I elected to carry on and also I knew that the name Shamen really meant a lot to Will and that was one of the main attractions for joining the band for him."

 In July 1991, Plavka Lonich chose to leave the band, because she was planning to start on her solo career.
 After finding a new female singer, Cheryl Melder, the Shamen embarked on the start of their Progeny tour.